tjwald/high-perf-ML/README.md

 There are multiple examples of these PipelineBatchExecutors:
 * Serial - just runs them in a loop one after the other.
 * Parallel - will do just that - parallelize the batches.
 * OutOfOrder - this one is tricky, but since different sentences translate to different sizes, and the GPU likes the same size, batching similar sized sentences sometimes helps with performance.
-However, we expect the ordering of the batch to stay the same, so we have to sort twice - once by length, and once by original index.
+However, the user expects the ordering of the batch to stay the same, so we have to sort twice - once by length, and once by original index.

 ## Results: